Lifespan & Financial

-Families & Finance programs provide the tools Wisconsinites need to thrive as well-rounded, capable individuals and families.
-We support families in caring for each other in ways that promote growth and understanding.
-Our programs promote aging-friendly communities, coach effective parents and help families put technology, mindfulness and financial awareness to use.
+Lifespan & Financial programs provide the tools Wisconsinites need to thrive as well-rounded, capable individuals.
+Our programs promote aging-friendly communities, help individuals understand technology, mindfulness, the aging process and financial awareness.

 STAFF